A strong immune system helps to keep a person healthy. Can specific foods boost the immune system?

 A healthful, balanced diet plays a vital role in staying well.
 The following foods may help to boost the immune system:

-Blueberries contain a type of flavonoid called anthocyanin, which has antioxidant properties that can help boost a person's immune system.
-A
+Blueberries contain a type of flavonoid called anthocyanin, which has antioxidant properties that can help boost a person’s immune system.
+A 2016 study noted that flavonoids play an essential role in the respiratory tract’s immune defense system.

 Researchers found that people who ate foods rich in flavonoids were less likely to get an upper respiratory tract infection, or common cold, than those who did not.